-On entering the Channel of England. we faw an empty boat, and fome pieces of a wreck floating; I fancied it part of the ship which conveyed my lovely Emily; a. fudden chillness seized my whole frame, my heart died within me at the fight: I had scarce courage, when I landed, to enquire whether she was arrived.
+On entering the channel of England, we saw an empty boat, and some pieces of a wreck floating; I fancied it part of the ship which conveyed my lovely Emily; a sudden chillness seized my whole frame, my heart died within me at the sight: I had scarce courage, when I landed, to enquire whether she was arrived.

-I asked the question with a trembling, voice, and had the transport to find the ship had passed by, and to hear the perfon of my Emily described amongst the H 5 passengers passengers who landed; it was not easy to mistake her.
+I asked the question with a trembling voice, and had the transport to find the ship had passed by, and to hear the person H 5 ers ge k.